Tighter power plant rules urged after blast

 "This is a process that appears, to me at least, to have fallen between the cracks," Nevas said.
 "We live in a very highly regulated society, and to find that this was not regulated was surprising."

-The law doesn't require companies to notify regulators and nearby residents before performing a gas blow.
+The law doesn't require companies to notify regulators such as OSHA and nearby residents before performing a gas blow.

-It also doesn't address whether materials used have to meet certain standards, whether it should be prohibited during certain weather conditions that could affect how the gas disperses, and whether workers' hours should be limited so they aren't fatigued when they start the procedure.
+It also doesn't address whether materials used have to meet certain standards, whether it should be prohibited during certain weather conditions that could affect how the gas disperses, and whether workers' hours should be limited so they aren't at risk of worker fatigue when they start the procedure.

-State reviews of work records from contractors at the Kleen Energy plant found a majority of workers were on the job for more than 40 hours a week, and that some worked as many as 90 hours per week.
+State reviews of work records from contractors at the Kleen Energy plant found a majority of workers were on the job for more than 40 hours a week, with 80-plus-hour workweeks not uncommon, and that some worked as many as 90 hours per week.

 Linda Agnew, acting commissioner of the state Department of Labor, said there are no laws limiting work hours at private workplaces.
 She said their review found minor violations in record-keeping, but nothing suggesting those violations could be blamed for the long work hours or blast.